Car Accident & Injury Lawyers Serving Homosassa

 Facing down a greedy insurance company and proving liability when it may not be obvious is not a job for an injured victim trying to recover from the pain and shock of a life-altering accident.
 You may need some legal help to persue fair compensation out of a system that is designed to make that job difficult for you.
 That job is our job, however, and we’ve been doing it for over 30 years.

-Abrahamson & Uiterwyk has ten attorneys, 40 legal professionals, and over a century of combined personal injury practice experience – small enough to respond to you personally, but large enough to offer important legal resources such as an investigation department.
+Abrahamson & Uiterwyk has award-winning injury attorneys, professional legal staff, and over a century of combined personal injury practice experience – small enough to respond to you personally, but large enough to offer important legal resources such as an investigation department.
 Since our firm focuses exclusively on personal injury law, we can afford to “box above our weight” in our field.
 In fact, other firms even hire our trial lawyers for their cases.

 Some of Our Practice Areas

 Following is a partial list of some of the types of cases our Homosassa personal injury lawyers are most experienced in handling:

 Car Accidents: About 3,000 people die on Florida roads every year, and hundreds of thousands are sent to the emergency room.
 Discouragingly, the accident rate has jumped precipitously in recent years as the price of gas has decreased and more people have been using electronic texting devices.
 Most car accidents are the result of human error.

 Truck Accidents: An out of control truck behaves like a missile on the highway, and the consequences of an accident can be as deadly as a missile strike.
 When a careless truck driver causes an accident, the response by the victim should be immediate – seek medical care and contact a Homosassa personal injury attorney.

 Motorcycle Accidents: Motorcyclists are the most vulnerable of all motorists due to their lack of frame protection and relative invisibility on the roads.
 In a country where most of the vehicles on the road are at least the size of an automobile, motorcycles are easy to miss – but that doesn’t mean a driver who misses one can escape liability for an accident.